jishnujayakumar/MLRC2020-EmbedKGQA/train_embeddings/README.md

 - After training, get the checkpoint and entity.del file to be used for training WebQSP QA dataset.

-- If you need any further help regarding the `kge` tool, visit [Github:LibKGE](https://github.com/uma-pi1/kge).
+- If you need any further help regarding the `kge` tool, visit [Github: LibKGE](https://github.com/uma-pi1/kge).